jlolling/talendcomp_tDenormalizeInChunks/README.md

 ![Example Job](https://github.com/jlolling/talendcomp_tDenormalizeInChunks/blob/master/doc/tDenormalizeInChunks_demo_jobdesign.png)

+Columns from the incoming flow (except the column for the chain itself) will passed to the outgoing flow if they are exist on both sides.
+It takes the values from the first row used to fill the current value chain (denormalized values)

 ## Here the component settings:
 ![Component settings](https://github.com/jlolling/talendcomp_tDenormalizeInChunks/blob/master/doc/tDenormalizeInChunks_demo_jobdesign_compsetting.png)

-Columns from the incoming flow will passed to the outgoing flow if they are exist on both sides.
-It takes the values from the first row used to fill the current value chain (denormalized values)